GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 ---
 title: A more private way to measure ad conversions, the Event Conversion Measurement API
 subhead: >
-  A new web API available as an Origin Trial in Chrome 86 measures when an ad click leads to a conversion, without using cross-site identifiers.
+  A new web API available as an origin trial in Chrome 86 measures when an ad click leads to a conversion, without using cross-site identifiers.
 authors:
   - maudn
   - samdutton